Article IV – Procedures For Behavioral Misconduct

 - B. Preliminary Investigation and Orientation: The student conduct officer will make the choice whether to proceed with an administrative hearing, case resolution meeting, or to proceed with a hearing before one of the Conduct Boards.
 The student conduct officer may also meet with the respondent student or student organization to present and inform the student or student organization of the procedures of this Code.

 - C. Presentation of Charges: All charges shall be presented to the respondent student or student organization in written form within ten (10) school days of their receipt by the student conduct officer.
 A time shall be set for the hearing which shall not be less than seventy-two (72) hours nor more than fifteen (15) school days after the letter is sent to the student or student organization advising of the charges.
 Hearings will be scheduled around the classes of the complainant(s) and the respondent(s).
 Work schedules and extracurricular activities, including but not limited to, athletics, clubs, and organizations, etc., will not be considered when scheduling conduct hearings.
 Maximum time limits for scheduling hearings may be extended at the discretion of the student conduct officer.
 Alternative delivery methods may be employed at the discretion of the student conduct officer (for example, email or phone notification of a letter to be picked up, delivery by the student’s Residence Hall Coordinator, etc.).
 It is the student’s or student organization’s responsibility to check his or her mailbox on a regular basis, to keep his or her email inbox accessible for incoming messages, and respond to email or phone messages to ensure timely receipt of charge and outcome letters.
 Student Conduct will make reasonable accommodations for a qualified student with a disability.
 Students requesting an accommodation for a conduct hearing should contact the student conduct officer 48 hours in advance of their scheduled hearing.
+Students can request accommodations from Office of Accessibility Services.

 - D. Hearing Record: A record shall be made of the conduct hearing.
 The student conduct officer has the responsibility to ensure that such a record is filed.
+Records can be viewed by the responding student upon request.

 - E. Standard of Proof: The conduct board/hearing officer’s determination shall be made on the basis of a preponderance of the evidence, or whether it is more likely than not that the respondent violated the Code of Student Conduct as charged.